Introduction

 After a few days without any issues, I came across the first of three problems two CachyOS characteristics that did not meet my expectations.
 The first was that hibernation capability is not enabled by the CachyOS installer, even if a swap partition is available on the laptop.

-• they do not create a suitable swap file or partition, or do not use an existing swap partition and add it to the /etc/fstab
+• the installer does not create a suitable swap file or partition, nor does it use an existing swap partition and add it to the /etc/fstab

-• they do not build an initramfs that includes resume modules, on Arch based distributions with the default initramfs creation utility, this means not including "resume" in the list of hooks in /etc/mkinitcpio.conf
+• it does not cause an initramfs that includes resume modules to be built; on Arch based distributions with the default initramfs creation utility, this means not including "resume" in the list of hooks in /etc/mkinitcpio.conf

-• they do not specify a resume device in the default kernel command line parameters list /etc/default/grub, if GRUB.
+• it does not specify a resume device in the default kernel command line parameters list /etc/default/grub, if GRUB.

 Many distributions typically do not enable hibernation, and it can be easily enabled after installation.
 The second issue, which I discovered only after the standard procedure for enabling hibernation did not result in a working hibernation.